andretkachenko/sofle-zmk-config/readme.md

 > Small keyboard layouts turned out to be a detriment in any non-casual games.
 For this reason, I created a dedicated `uni` layer, which operated like a more common nowadays 65% keyboard, just split into two.

 ## What are homerow mods?
 The idea is simple - when you tap a button, you receive its standard key press; when you hold it, you receive a modifier.
 At first glance, it sounds like an ideal solution - the letter button doesn't need the `hold` behavior (when typing), modifier button doesn't need the `tap` behavior.
 You can combine them without an overlap.
 Great, right?

 Yes, but there's a catch.
 You need to properly define the timings between the button being `pressed` and `held`.
 Too little - and you will receive modifiers when typing instead of your letter.
 Too big - you will have to wait for ages with a pressed button to receive the modifier.
 This is the reason why a lot of people come to the conclusion that this is an idea good in theory, but bad in practice.

 Lo and behold, urob's solution for this conundrum - [timeless homerow mods](https://github.com/urob/zmk-config/tree/main?tab=readme-ov-file#timeless-homerow-mods).
 You can read the details in his readme, but the gist is - same-hand key presses are considered taps when pressed within a certain threshold (`require-prior-idle-ms`).
 For same-hand operations, you just need to hold it longer.
 He also provides ways to tweak the configuration if you still receive any kind of misfires.
 I needed some tweaking, but after that - it feels like the best feature of this keyboard: the first driving point for me to try an unorthodox keyboard was a pain in my left pinkie for holding `Shift` and `Ctrl`.
 Now it's just a distant memory for me.

 Urob's config extensively uses his homemade helpers.
-I didn't want to have additional dependency, so I remade everything without using C macros.
+I didn't want to have additional dependency, so I recreated them using simple C macro in the config.
 You can see my configuration in `config/custom/hrm.dtsi` and the usage in `config/layers/sofle/base.dtsi`.

 ## Key positions
 The official explanation for the key positions used in the ZMK explains indexing using only 0 and 1 indexes.
 The question remains after this example of how it works for a split keyboard - does it have indexes going left-to-right as if it's a single piece, or have separate indexes for each half with some kind of prefix explaining which half is it, etc.

 Turns out that it works as if it's a single-piece keyboard.
 So, for my Sofle keyboard, that means the first row has indexes from 0 to 11, the second from 12 to 23, etc.

 The tricky part is that encoders are also clickable, so they should be counted as well:
 ```
 0  1  2  3  4  5        6  7  8  9  10 11